Crucial I-485 Policy Changes Every Applicant Must Understand Today

 Learn How a Writ of Mandamus Can Help

-• Compile and submit comprehensive supporting documentation, including but not limited to medical examination reports (Form I-693), proof of lawful entry (such as Form I-94), birth certificates, marriage certificates if applicable, and evidence substantiating the basis of eligibility.
+• Compile and submit comprehensive supporting documentation, including but not limited to medical examination reports (Form I-693), proof of lawful entry (such as Form I-94), birth certificates, marriage certificates if applicable, and evidence substantiating the basis of eligibility, such as approved immigrant petitions or affidavits of support.

 • Prepare thoroughly for the USCIS interview, which may involve detailed questioning to verify the authenticity of submitted documents, assess eligibility criteria, and confirm the bona fide nature of familial or employment relationships, especially in cases of family-based petitions or employment sponsorships.